Tag Archives: grief

 The Voices in My Head

-My very first mentor was my Dad’s big sister, my “Auntie Omi”.
+My very first mentor was my Dad’s little sister, my “Auntie Omi”.
 She was there the day I was born.
 I was there the day she died.

 She stepped in when I was only a zygote and wrote herself into my story.
 When my Dad was sent out-of-town on business, she stayed.
 She was the one who drove my Mom to the hospital.
 She was there when I was born.
 I could always count on her.